 The words had been carefully chosen to sow confusion within the rebel camp.
 What did they mean, was he now their leader as they had always wanted?
 Or was it a reassertion of Royal authority?
 The rebels retired, the army broke up, and they began to make their way home.

-Over the next few months Richard's many concessions were withdrawn and the rebellion crushed, its leaders being rounded up and hanged.
+Over the next few months Richard’s many concessions were withdrawn and the rebellion crushed with its leaders being rounded up and hanged.

 At the age of just fourteen he had faced down the most serious rebellion to confront a reigning Monarch.
 Where others, including his uncle John of Gaunt had lost their nerve, he had remained strong.
 He had behaved like a real Plantagenet, a true heir to Longshanks.
 But he was still a minor and the reins of power had to be handed back.